July 7 - 13, 2013: Issue 118

 F. Terry, 3/1/40, forwarding plan showing proposed road along the foreshores of Barrenjoey, and indicating the water pipe line from Beach Road to Barrenjoey.
 Referred to the Works Committee for report.

 In 1940 the headland became an essential part of Sydney’s defence in WWII and under the Dept. Of Defence.
-All on these lands would have been evicted.
+All claims on these lands would have been cancelled.
 No more about what happened to Mr Terry’s 50 year lease can be found at this stage.

 In 1945 the son of artist George Finey, Bruen born in Manly in 1924, returning from service, spent time at Palm Beach and fell in love with the surrounds.
 Some state he and other artists, including Avalon artist Arthur Murch, began using the structures from 1946;